larspensjo/Logonaut/doc/ArchitectureAndDesign.md

 *   **Logonaut.Common:** Contains common data structures (`LogDocument`, `FilteredLogLine`, `LogonautSettings`, `FilterProfile`) shared across modules.
 *   **Tests:** Unit tests for each module using MSTest.

+## Graphical Identity

+### Application Icon Concept: Flowing Neon Lines

+*   **Core Idea:** The primary application icon (.ico file) will feature a stylized representation of log lines rendered in the application's primary neon accent color (e.g., cyan/blue).
+*   **Visual:** These lines should appear dynamic, perhaps slightly curved, wavy, or like a data stream, suggesting live tailing and analysis.
+*   **Context:** This could be integrated with a simple, modern document shape or a terminal prompt symbol (>_) to provide context.
+*   **Implementation:** A multi-resolution `.ico` file containing standard sizes (16x16, 32x32, 48x48, 256x256) will be created to ensure clarity across different Windows UI contexts (Taskbar, Explorer, Title Bar, etc.).

+### Extended Graphical Identity

+The "Flowing Neon Lines" motif and the core neon accent color will be consistently applied in other areas to reinforce the application's visual identity:

+*   **Splash Screen:** If implemented, it will feature the main logo prominently against a theme-appropriate background (dark or light).
+*   **About Dialog:** The dialog will display the application icon alongside version and copyright information.
+*   **Busy Indicator:** The custom `BusyIndicator` control will incorporate the "Flowing Neon Lines" concept.
+Different busy states (e.g., file loading vs. filtering) can be represented by variations in the flow (color, speed, direction, shape of the flowing elements) or by layering different flowing patterns.
+See [BusyIndicatorPlan.md](BusyIndicatorPlan.md) for evolution details.
+*   **Installer:** Visual assets used in the installer will use the application logo and neon branding.
+*   **(Future) File Associations:** Icons for associated file types could incorporate the flowing lines motif with a document symbol.

 ## Key Design Decisions

 ### Filtering System

 *   **Named Filter Profiles:** Users can create, save, name, and switch between multiple distinct filter configurations (profiles).
 This allows tailoring filters for different log types or analysis tasks.
 *   **Profile Management UI:** A `ComboBox` located in the filter panel is used for selecting the active profile.
 Associated buttons allow creating, renaming, and deleting profiles.
 (This follows Alternative A from the design discussion).
 *   **Reactive Processing:** Filtering is handled reactively using `System.Reactive` within the `LogFilterProcessor`.
-This service manages background processing, incremental updates for new lines, debounced full re-filters on configuration changes, and safe marshalling of results to the UI thread.
-See `ReactiveIncrementalFiltering.md` for details.
+This service manages background processing, full re-filters on configuration changes or new data arrival, debounced triggers, and safe marshalling of results to the UI thread.
+See [ReactiveIncrementalFiltering.md](ReactiveIncrementalFiltering.md) for details.
 *   **Filter Engine:** The `FilterEngine` provides the core synchronous logic for applying a given filter tree and context lines to a snapshot of the log document.

 ### Highlighting System